-Around 710 children are diagnosed with cancer each year in Australia, but thankfully, our childhood cancer death rate is the lowest of all G20 countries and our five-year survival rate of 81 per cent is among the best in the world (84% between 2003 and 2012).
+Around 750 children are diagnosed with cancer each year in Australia, but thankfully, our five-year survival rate is one of the highest in the world (84% between 2003 and 2012).

-Despite these encouraging survival rates, our overall incidence rate for childhood cancers is still amongst the highest in the world (Though, an exception to this is melanoma.
-Our figures show a 38 per cent decrease in the incidence of melanoma among Aussie kids between 1993 and 2013, likely due to long-running public health campaigns like our SunSmart ‘Slip, Slop, Slap').
+Despite these encouraging survival rates, our overall incidence rate for childhood cancers is still amongst the highest in the world.
+Though, an exception to this is melanoma.

 The causes of most childhood cancers are largely unknown.
 Cancers affecting children generally differ from those affecting adults; childhood cancers usually occur in different parts of the body to adults and aren't usually linked to lifestyle or environmental factors.

 Encouraginly, childhood cancers tend to be more responsive to chemotherapy and children often tolerate the treatments better.

 To continue to lower this incidence rate, it's vital we continue to run education programs and fund research to improve treatments and better understand the contributing factors.
 Our support services for the families affected are also incredibly important.

 The challenge of childhood cancers is enormous, but we're making progress.
 Advances in diagnosis, treatment and follow-up care mean the overall survival rate for children and adolescents in Australia is now more than 80 per cent, and we're committed to seeing that figure continually rise.

 - Leukaemia - a cancer that affects the blood cells; the two main types are acute lymphoblastic leukaemia and acute myeloid leukaemia

 - Brain tumours - the most common types in kids are gliomas and medulloblastoma